Fargo's Future: Proposed Convention Center

 Fargo-Moorhead is missing out on numerous large-scale events and conventions because it lacks the necessary meeting and exhibit spaces to attract these gatherings.
 Organizations interested in hosting events in Fargo have had to look elsewhere due to the city's insufficient facilities.
 As a result, Fargo is losing potential economic benefits to nearby cities like Bismarck, Grand Forks, and others in the region.

 By providing the appropriate spaces, Fargo could attract a significant portion of the conventions and events it currently misses, leading to increased visitor spending and a boost to the local economy.
-Adding a convention center would not only retain local events that have outgrown existing spaces but also draw new ones, bringing more business and activity to the area.
+Adding a convention center would retain local events that have outgrown existing spaces and draw new ones, bringing more business and activity to the area.

-The upcoming November 5th vote in Fargo stems from previous efforts to secure funding for Fargodome upgrades and a new convention center.
-A significant attempt took place in December of 2023 when a special election sought to pass a combined measure for both projects.
+The recent November 5th vote in Fargo stems from previous efforts to secure funding for Fargodome upgrades and a new convention center.
+A significant attempt occurred in December of 2023 when a special election sought to pass a combined measure for both projects.
 However, this effort fell short, receiving 52% approval, below the 60% threshold needed to pass.

-In response to this failure, the groups advocating for these improvements separated the two issues and asked voters to decide on each one individually in the upcoming election.
-This November, Fargo voters will be asked to approve two separate tax increases: a 20-year, quarter-cent sales tax to fund Fargodome improvements and a doubling of the city's lodgings tax from 3% to 6% for 25 years to help finance a future convention center.
+In response to this failure, the groups advocating for these improvements separated the two issues and asked voters to decide on each one individually in the November 2024 election.
+Fargo voters were asked to approve two separate tax increases: a 20-year, quarter-cent sales tax to fund Fargodome improvements and a doubling of the city's lodgings tax from 3% to 6% for 25 years to help finance a future convention center.

 These measures were approved by the Fargo City Commission on August 5, 2024, to be placed on the ballot.
 The hope is that by providing voters with more information and separating the issues, they will gain the necessary support to pass this time.